KodyAnderson1/ApplicationTracker/README.md

     - [ ] Logic to track last status change && if over 7 days, notifies (Started)
       - [ ] Put Link to actual application in Notification Center for ease of change
       - [x] "Needs Attention" widgit have an actual count
+- [ ] For the Position input on the new application form, implment an autocomplete form with values previously submitted
 - [ ] Implement a form to update existing applications
 - [ ] Make data tables more / clearly customizable
 - [ ] Include recommended programming stacks in data gathered/displayed